Foolish Little Girl (song)

 "Foolish Little Girl" is a song written by Helen Miller and Howard Greenfield and performed by The Shirelles.
-The song reached #4 on the Billboard Hot 100, #9 on the R&B chart, and #38 on the UK Singles Chart in 1963.
-The song appeared on their 1963 album, Foolish Little Girl.

-The song was ranked #57 on Billboard magazine's Top Hot 100 songs of 1963.
+It reached No. 4 on the Billboard Hot 100, No. 9 on the R&B chart, and No. 38 on the UK Singles Chart in 1963.
+The song appeared on their 1963 album, Foolish Little Girl and was ranked No. 57 on Billboard magazine's Top Hot 100 songs of 1963.

 Background

 Cash Box described it as "a most attractive, easy beat cha cha romancer."
 The song released as a single was a demo recorded at Associated Studios in NYC on 7th Avenue.
-The plan was to re record the song at the studios Scepter Records had access to at the time, but when their attempts at re recording the song at their studios proved to be unsatisfactory, Luther Dixon sent out The Shirelles to record their vocals on the demo version of the song at Associated, and that was the version that was released as a single and that was the version that became a hit.